-- Where an individual has raised Workplace Harassment and Bullying, Discrimination or Harassment concerns but does not wish to lodge a Formal Complaint, the University has a responsibility to take these matters seriously and may be obligated to pursue these concerns further where they are considered to be of a serious nature and create a risk to an individual's health and safety.
+- Where an individual has raised Workplace Bullying and Harassment, Discrimination or Harassment concerns but does not wish to lodge a formal complaint, the University has a responsibility to take these matters seriously and may be obligated to pursue these concerns further where they are considered to be of a serious nature and create a risk to an individual's health and safety.

-- Individuals making Workplace Harassment and Bullying, Discrimination or Harassment complaints will be supported by the University to make resolution decisions and to take action to resolve their concerns.
+- Individuals making Workplace Bullying and Harassment, Discrimination or Harassment complaints will be supported by the University to make resolution decisions and to take action to resolve their concerns.

 - Complaints will be dealt with as expeditiously as possible with resolution as close as possible to the source.

 - Complaints managed under these procedures will normally be dealt with and finalised within 21 days, where practicable.

 - Complaints will be dealt with promptly and sensitively by experienced and authorised officers.

 - At any time, an individual may withdraw the complaint, seek assistance from a Nominated Representative, or lodge a complaint with an external agency, as appropriate.

 - Complaints will be rejected if a preliminary Investigation of the facts indicates that they are found to be frivolous, vexatious, misconceived or lacking in substance.